 8. Close with a plan.

 Finally, end every meeting with a list of action items and who is responsible for these items.
+Additionally, you can send out a group meeting scheduler to get the next meeting lined up with your team.
 This streamlines workflow and will make your next meeting more efficient.